Teach kids all about owls with these fun activities, books, crafts, and more. There are hours of educational fun right here.

 If you’ve been reading my blog awhile, you may remember that they attended the Lil Rangers camp last summer too.

-They learned about the owl’s wingspan, how they fly, and studied owls up close.
+They learned about the owl’s wingspan, and how they fly, and then studied owls up close.

 Owl pellets were dissected too to determine what owls eat.